Looking For Something Florida Keys Related?

 If you don't have any dive maps for the Vandenberg wreck it would be a good idea to get at least one in advance.
 This is a massive dive site and preplanning your dive trip is essential.

 Maps, especially for very large dive sites, can be essential in helping to avoid Florida Keys diving accidents.
-You should have at least an overview diving map like the one below, so that you can study wreck diving the Vandenberg in advance.
+You should have at least an overview diving map but with the Vandenberg the maps are often broken down into sections, bow, stern, deck plan and overview, even 3D.

 What's particularly interesting about this Key West diving site is the amount of care and planning that went into creating this colossal underwater "event".